idleberg/vscode-applescript/README.md

 #### File Encoding

 The default character encoding for AppleScript text files is [Mac Roman](https://www.wikiwand.com/en/Mac_OS_Roman).
-If you wish to change this, you can do so in the package settings.
+If you wish to change this, you can do so in the settings.

 **Example:**